GeoMag GeoChem, South Africa

 In April 2016 GeoMag GeoChem was created to provide her with the opportunity to do what she likes best, teaching, technical support in various industries and undertaking projects that can make the world a better place, without being limited by corporate structures.

-She supports the mining and manufacturing industry in the training of chemists and calibration of WD and EDXRF spectrometers, assists in method development, do gap identification audits and walks the journey with a laboratory to address those.
+Currently her life is a potpourri of different experiences: She supports the mining and manufacturing industry in the training of chemists and calibration of WD and EDXRF spectrometers, assists in method development, do gap identification audits and walks the journey with a laboratory to address those.
 She does a lot of work on handheld spectrometers, setting up custom calibrations for clients in mining and manufacturing, acting as occasional crash test dummy for the software developers and together with Yale and the Getty Conservation institute, try to introduce portable XRF as benchmark technique for art and conservation in Africa.
 This gives her the opportunity to play with anything from shipwreck treasures to paintings from the old masters and heritage sculptures.

 Maggie's key note seminar will cover HH-XRF applications for art objects.

 New this year, X-RAY Norway will also offer a short course in safe use of HH-XRF monday morning prior to the conference start.
 Maggie will be lead the short course , chich will cover an introduction in theory and applications (typical areas/limitation of method/tips&tricks) of HH-XRF and gorup work in practical use of the technology.

 SHORT COURSE IN SAFE USE OF HH-XRF with MAGGIE LOUBSER